cjdbarlow/Part-One/medical-gas-supply.md

 > <p style="color:purple";>Describe the supply of medical gases (bulk supply and cylinder) and features to ensure supply safety including pressure valves and regulators and connection systems</p>

 ##Production
+###Fractional Distillation
+Oxygen is produced on the industraial scale by fractional distillation of atmospheric air.
+This process:
+* Relies on the fact that **different gases** have **different boiling points**
+By liquifying air and then heating it gradually, each gas can be removed separately.
+* Occurs in stages:
+    * Atmospheric air  is filtered
+    Removes dust and other contaminants.
+    * Air is compressed to **6 atm** and then cooled to below ambient temperature
+    Water vapour condenses and then can be removed.
+    * Compressed air passed through a **zeolite seive** which removes CO<sub>2</sub>
+    * Compressed air is allowed to reexpand
+    As it does so it cools, as per **Gay-Lussac's Law**
 ###Oxygen Concentrator
 Oxygen concentrators:
 * Produce up to 95% oxygen from air by removing nitrogen